rexatlanti/glossary.xivresources.com/content/boss.md

 ---
 title: Boss
-description: An enemy with a large amount of health and a variety of mechanics
+description: An enemy with a large amount of health and a variety of mechanics.
 ---
-An enemy with a large amount of health and a variety of mechanics
+An enemy with a large amount of health and a variety of mechanics.